eIiot/advent-of-code-2020/README.md

 ## Why?
 Because it's fun :)

-## Why JS?
+## Why TS?

-Because I'm familiar with JS
+Because I'm familiar with JS, and I wanted to try out TS

 ## Rules (for myself)
 - No Copilot